 As I mentioned above, we DO anticipate helping our children to fund PART of their college education; however, even if we have the means to fully pay for their entire college education, we probably won’t do it.

-I saw WAY too many college students who slacked off because they didn’t have anything invested in their education.
+I saw too many college students who slacked off because they didn’t have anything invested in their education.
 They got a “free ride” from mom and dad (who sometimes took out a 2nd mortgage to pay for the tuition).
 Meanwhile, Dave and I worked our butts off to keep our grades up and keep our scholarships.
 I know this isn’t always the case, but I did see it happen often.

 6. We’re not against student loans.

 I know loans aren’t ideal, but the fact that Dave and I had student loans (and then paid them off really quickly) actually did a lot of good for our credit score and our own personal savviness!

-We don’t think it’s bad if our kids also have to take out a few student loans.
+We don’t think it’s bad if our kids also have to take out student loans.